RobotLearning/traj-gen-and-tracking/README.md

 Humanoids TODO list:

+- test pd in task loop in robot computer
 - Plot some dmps in Cart space and include in paper.
 - Implement RDMP
 - Correct initial conditions of zero-phase filtering.